-The paralleling technique of intraoral radiography was developed by Gordon M. Fitzgerald, and is so named because the object (tooth), receptor (film packet), and end of the position indicating device (PID) are all kept on parallel planes.
-Its basis lies in the principle that image sharpness is primarily affected by focal-film distance (distance from the focal spot within the tube head and the film), object film distance, motion, and the effective size of the focal spot of the x-ray tube.
+The paralleling technique of intraoral radiography was developed by Gordon M. Fitzgerald, and is so named because the tooth, receptor, and end of the position indicating device (PID) are all kept on parallel planes.
+Its basis lies in the principle that image sharpness is primarily affected by focal-receptor distance (distance from the focal spot within the tube head and the receptor), object receptor distance, motion, and the effective size of the focal spot of the tube.

-To achieve parallelism between the film and tooth (i.e., to avoid bending or angling the film) there must be space between the object and film.
-However, remember that as the object-to-film distance increases, the image magnification or distortion also increases.
+To achieve parallelism between the receptor and tooth (i.e., to avoid bending or angling the receptor) there must be space between the object and receptor.
+However, remember that as the object-to-receptor distance increases, the image magnification or distortion also increases.
 To compensate, manufacturers are recessing the target (focal spot) into the back of the tube head.
 Depending on the machine’s age, and placement of the focal spot within the tube head, you may encounter long, medium, or short cones/PIDs.
-The goal is to have the focal spot at least 12” or 30 cm from the film to reduce image distortion.
+The goal is to have the focal spot at least 12” or 30 cm from the receptor to reduce image distortion.

 The anatomic configuration of the oral cavity determines the distance needed between receptor and tooth and varies among individuals.
 However, even under difficult conditions, a diagnostic quality image can be obtained provided that the receptor is not more than 20 degrees out of parallel with the tooth, and that the face of the PID/cone is exactly parallel to the receptor to produce a central beam which is perpendicular to the long axis of the tooth and the receptor.